The Future Lives Here

 - Live 5-2-1-0 Training Workshop for community partners to learn about Live 5-2-1-0 and to identify opportunities to make changes to their practices, policies, and environments so the healthy choice is the easy choice.

-- Seven Live 5-2-1-0 Playboxes have been installed in Surrey parks
+- Eleven Live 5-2-1-0 Playboxes have been installed in Surrey parks.

-For more information visit Surrey’s website or contact Meghan Martin, Community Health Specialist, at Meghan.Martin@fraserhealth.ca or Erin Balmer, Community Services Coordinator, at EMBalmer@surrey.ca.
+For more information visit Surrey’s website or contact Erin Balmer, Community Services Coordinator, at EMBalmer@surrey.ca.